cardano-foundation/CIPs/CIP-0068/README.md

 - Lack of programmability;
 - Difficult metadata update / evolution;
 - Non-inspectable metadata from within Plutus validators...

-- zero programmability
-- it is very hard to update/evolve the metadata
-- the metadata are not readable from a plutus validator.
+Besides these shortcomings CIP-0025 has some [flaws](https://github.com/cardano-foundation/CIPs/pull/85#issuecomment-1054123645) in its design.
+For people unaware of CIP-0025 or want to use a different way of minting or want to use a different metadata format/mechanism you open up a protocol to metadata spoofing, because this standard is so established and metadata in minting transactions are interpreted by most platforms by default.
+Since this standard is not enforced at the protocol level there is no guarantee everyone will be aware of it or follow the rules.
+At the same time you limit and constraint the capabilities of the ledger if everyone was forced to follow the rules of CIP-0025.

 This standard tackles all these problems and offers many more advantages, not only for NFTs, but also for any asset class that may follow.
 Additionally, this CIP will introduce a way to classify tokens so that third parties like wallets can easily know what the kind of token it is.

+## Specification

-## Considerations
+### Considerations

 The basic idea is to have two assets issued, where one references the other.
 We call these two a `reference NFT` and an `user token`, where the `user token` can be an NFT, FT or any other asset class that is transferable and represents any value.
 So, the `user token` is the actual asset that lives in a user's wallet.